divyabhandakkar-pixel/delta-demo/README.md

 # delta-demo
-This a delta demo repo
+This a delta demo repo.